Icinga/icinga-doc/markdown/de/db_model.md

 command that gets executed.
 Icinga must do some processing on the raw host check results before it can determine the real state of the host.
-Host checks (plugins) cannot directly determine whether a host is DOWN or UNREACHABLE - only Icinga can do that.
-In fact, host checks return the same status codes as service checks (OK, WARNING, UNKNOWN, or CRITICAL).
+Host checks (plugins) cannot directly determine whether a host is DOWN the same status codes as service checks (OK, WARNING, UNKNOWN, or CRITICAL).
 Icinga processes the raw host check result to determine the true state of the host (UP, DOWN, or UNREACHABLE).
 These "processed"